-Rich and Creamy Clean Eating Peanut Butter Pie
+Rich and Creamy: Clean Eating Peanut Butter Pie

-We spent Saturday cooking for the next day, then we went to the Christmas light parade that evening.
+We spent Saturday cooking for the next day, and then we went to the Christmas light parade that evening.
 The next morning we all woke up early and drove out to Woodland Park to have breakfast in a small town where my husband used to live.
 After that, we drove further north into the National Forest to cut our own Christmas trees—which was an experience of a lifetime that I hope to be able to repeat every year from here on out.

 Then we came home to hot chocolate and more cooking while the guys put up the Christmas tree, and we had a full-out Thanksgiving meal again that evening with all of our favorites.
 The leftovers have been phenomenal this week!
 Well, instead of the traditional pumpkin, apple, and chocolate pudding pies that we got with family, I made my Chocolate Banana Freezer Pie and my yummy peanut butter pie for everyone.